Bear Creek water or watershed scenery in Colorado

 If Bear Creek is too warm, crowded, or off-color, pivot to Clear Creek for another close Front Range option or to Boulder Creek when a different small-stream plan fits the weather better.

-Morrison corridor
+Morrison area

 Use the Morrison gauge and watch posted property around bridge and town access.